muggy8/sword-legend/birth and rebirth/independence.md

 # **Independence**

-I was once again, sitting on a fire when I woke up this time.
+I was once again sitting on a fire when I woke up.

 However, this time, something was weird.